 Over thousands of years, wild plants have grown naturally, adapting to each region’s unique environmental conditions.
 When grown in your garden, native plants bring beauty and excitement to your yard, creating a welcoming sanctuary that can be enjoyed at home along with many other benefits.

-- Natives are sustainable, adapted to thrive in your region’s soils and weather conditions.
+- Native plants are sustainable, adapted to thrive in your region’s soils and weather conditions.

 - Landscaping with native plants restores a healthy, natural environment and creates wildlife habitat.